diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ### 2. Purge Dups

 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the last version of the **Scaffold 1 purge_dups** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.
+Search and select the latest version of the **Scaffold 1 purge_dups** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.

 Click the workflow to open it in _Run_ mode and create an editable copy of it in case anything is misconfigured or needs to be re-run.